Kim, Moon start possibly most challenging Korean summit yet

 Moon is the third South Korean leader to visit North Korea's capital for summits.
 Kim Dae-jung and Roh Moo-hyun went to Pyongyang in 2000 and 2007 respectively to meet Kim's father, Kim Jong Il.
 Those trips produced a slew of inter-Korean rapprochement projects, which were suspended after conservatives took power in Seoul.

-AP writer Hyung-jin Kim contributed to this report from Seoul.
+Hyung-jin Kim reported from Seoul.
+AP journalists Kim Tong-hyung and Foster Klug contributed from Seoul.
 Talmadge is the AP's Pyongyang bureau chief.
 Follow him on Instagram and Twitter: @EricTalmadge

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.